The Root Causes of Complex Chronic Illness and Pain, and the Path to Recovery

 What Makes Us Prone to Complex Chronic Illness and Pain?

-There’s no one root cause, but many people with chronic conditions share similar experiences.
+There’s no one root cause, but aside from genetics, many people with chronic conditions share similar experiences.
 As communities have known for centuries, there is no separation between our minds and bodies, and strong sources of distress can leave a lasting imprint on the body.

 Here are a few factors that may play a role in creating a risk for illness to show up: